i Rules of disclosure

 The court may order that the only disclosure required in relation to some or all of the issues for disclosure is of 'known adverse documents'.

-A document is considered to be adverse if 'it or any information it contains contradicts or materially damages the disclosing party's contention or version of events on an issue in dispute, or supports the contention or version of events of an opposing party on an issue in dispute'.11 The Disclosure Pilot introduced for the first time the concept of known adverse documents, which are 'documents (other than privileged documents) that a party is actually aware (without undertaking any further search for documents than it has already undertaken or caused to be undertaken) both (a) are or were previously within its control and (b) are adverse'.12 For this purpose, a company or organisation is aware if any person with accountability or responsibility within the company or organisation for the events or the circumstances that are the subject of the case, or for the conduct of the proceedings, is aware.
+A document is considered to be adverse if 'it or any information it contains contradicts or materially damages the disclosing party's contention or version of events on an issue in dispute, or supports the contention or version of events of an opposing party on an issue in dispute'.11 The Disclosure Pilot introduced for the first time the concept of known adverse documents, which are 'documents (other than privileged documents) that a party is actually aware (without undertaking any further search for documents than it has already undertaken or caused to be undertaken) both (a) are or were previously within its control and (b) are adverse'.12 For this purpose, a company or organisation is aware if any person with accountability or responsibility within the company or organisation for the events or the circumstances that are the subject of a case, or for the conduct of proceedings, is aware.
 It will also be necessary to take reasonable steps to check the position with any person who was accountable or responsible but who has since left the company or organisation.13

 Given that parties are already under a continuing obligation once proceedings have been commended to disclose known adverse documents, and regardless of any order for disclosure made,14 Model A is effectively an order for no extended disclosure.
 This positive obligation to disclose known adverse documents does not exist under the CPR Part 31 regime.